Nike PESTEL/PESTLE Analysis & Recommendations

 Political Factors Affecting Nike’s Business

 This dimension of the PESTEL analysis refers to governmental policies that influence the external environment of the sporting goods industry.
-The following political external factors determine Nike’s strategies:
+The following political factors determine Nike’s strategies:

 2. Trade barriers due to international conflicts (threat)